How Much Is 2000 Nickels

 This is a significant weight!
 Carrying this amount of nickels would be a considerable physical task.

 • Volume: A nickel has a diameter of approximately 21.21 mm and a thickness of 1.95 mm.
 Calculating the precise volume of 2000 nickels individually and accounting for the irregular packing would be incredibly complex.
-However, we can get a reasonable estimate by considering them as cylinders.
+Still, we can get a reasonable estimate by considering them as cylinders.
 The volume of a single nickel is approximately 0.69 cubic centimeters.
 Thus, 2000 nickels would occupy approximately:

 2000 nickels * 0.69 cubic cm/nickel = 1380 cubic centimeters